arunkpatra/athena/README.md

 ## The problem: What business actually wants?

-1. Minimize escheatment.
-Its just a risk and doesn't help my business.
+1. **Minimize escheatment** - Its just a risk and doesn't help my business.
 Solve the breakage problem to start with please.
-2. Maximize uplift.
-That's a major success criteria for my business.
+2. **Maximize uplift** - That's a major success criteria for my business.

 ## The expectation: What business needs to meet stated goals?